askore/capstone2014-firefoxOS/README.md

 }
 ```

+*If you are on windows, you will need to do a USB pass-through, otherwise skip this step*
+1. In VirtualBox, select "Devices" then "USB Devices"
+2. Select "Dean Camera LUFA USB-RS232 Adapter[0001]".
+If you do not see this option, unplug the USB and plug it back in.

-6. Open a LXTerminal and run the following to execute your series of test(s):
+Open a LXTerminal and run the following to execute your series of test(s):

 ```
 sudo powertool -d mozilla -p /dev/ttyS0 -u tk -s current -f Desktop/tests.json -o Desktop/tests.csv
 ```

+*If you are on windows, replace ttyS0 with ttyACM0 in the command above*

-7. Click Start to begin testing power.
+Click Start to begin testing power.
 You can also switch to the next test.
 Note that the powertool as it was ran above saves collected data to CSV.